Is My Baby on Track? Spotting Developmental Delays

 - Are you bathing your baby every day?
 Until she starts eating solids and crawling, she doesn't need it.
 If it has become part of your nightly routine, you don't have to use soap daily.
 Otherwise try 2-3 baths a week, and keep her carefully wiped down.

-- Be very careful and supervise your baby when she is on a changing table, bed, or any above-floor surface.
+- Be very careful and supervise your baby at all times when she is on a changing table, bed, or any above-floor surface.
 She loves to practice rolling, so keep her safe.
+Even glancing away for a second, she can fall to the floor.